arber-celaj/my-gws-project/README.md

 ---

-# This repository provides instructions to set up your environment with Python and GAM for managing Google Workspace domains, including OAuth authorization setup.
+Instructions to set up your environment with Python and GAM including OAuth authorization to be able to run the GUI script.

 ---